ywwg/art-guidelines/creativity_grant_application.md

 # Firefly Creativity Grant

 ## Overview
-The Firefly Arts Collective, (FAC), is excited to offer a grant program for our annual event in the woods.
+The Firefly Arts Collective is excited to offer a grant program for our annual event in the woods.
+The Creativity Grant is our primary grant, and is designed to fund creative new projects to be shared with our community.

-### Review Criteria
+## Review Criteria

 Proposals will be evaluated based on the following factors: